Amhuinnsuidhe

-Amhuinnsuidhe (Abhainn Suidhe) is a settlement on the Harris, in the Outer Hebrides, Scotland.
+Amhuinnsuidhe (Abhainn Suidhe) is a settlement on Harris, in the Outer Hebrides, Scotland.
 The settlement is also within the parish of Harris.
 Amhuinnsuidhe is centred on the country house, Amhuinnsuidhe Castle, which is adjacent to the B887 road.

 Geography

 Amhuinnsuidhe lies on the northern shore of West Loch Tarbert on Harris.
 It is 8 mi northwest of Tarbert.
 Sron Uladail, one of the highest sheer cliffs in the British Isles is located nearby.

 History

 Amhuinnsuidhe Castle was built in 1865 for Charles Murray, 7th Earl of Dunmore.
 The castle, as the North Harris Estate, remained in private ownership until 2003.